deathlegionteamlk/deathlegionteamlk/readme.md

 ## <img src="https://cdn.simpleicons.org/statuspage/00B140" width="26"/> Activity

-We don't really track metrics for anyone but ourselves, but here's the receipts if you're curious:
+We're not chasing metrics for anyone else's benefit, but the receipts are here if you want them:

 <div align="center">